MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 The API to bring up the UI for sending invites is now **Microsoft::Xbox::Services::System::TitleCallableUI::ShowGameInviteUIAsync()**.
 You pass in a session-&gt; **SessionReference** object from your activity session (typically your lobby).

-You can optionally pass in a second parameter that references a custom invite string ID that's been defined in your service configuration in XDP.
+You can optionally pass in a second parameter that references a custom invite string ID that's been defined in your service configuration in Partner Center.
 The string you define there will appear in the toast notification sent to the invited players.

 What you are passing in as a parameter to this method is the ID number, and it must be formatted properly for the service.